 “My writing is nothing.
 My boxing is everything.”
 So said the one and only Ernest Hemingway, one of the twentieth century’s most captivating and revered writers.

-Literary titan.
-Best seller.
+Best-selling literary titan.
 Celebrity.
 Hard drinker.
 Womanizer.
 Big game hunter.
 Bull fight aficionado.
-Hemingway was a man who wore many hats other than that of writer.
+Hemingway was a man’s man who wore many hats other than that of writer.
 And, to be sure, boxer was one of the roles he honed with genuine zeal.
-While the man was by no means a professional fighter (more on that later), Hemingway was most certainly a die-hard fan who liked to lace up the gloves and climb into the ring.
+While he was by no means a professional fighter (more on that later), Hemingway was most certainly a die-hard fan who liked to lace up the gloves and climb into the ring.

 Just how into boxing was Hemingway?
 Well, as a child, he posed for a picture as John L Sullivan, reflecting his early passion for the sweet science.
 Indeed, several of Hemingway’s most revered short stories focus on boxing and boxers: “The Killers,” “Fifty Grand,” and “The Battler” quickly come to mind.
 Each of these works, to varying extents, are steeped in the fight game.
 Furthermore, Hemingway’s classic novel, The Sun Also Rises, literally starts with a description of the boxing background of Robert Cohn, one of the book’s central characters.
 Make no mistake, Papa, as Hemingway came to be affectionately called, was obsessed with boxing.
 Obsession, though, doesn’t necessarily imply skill.